 - 1. Extradition- Travel expenses for extraditions are governed by the Extradition Cost Reimbursement guidelines pursuant to Code of Virginia § 19.2-112 and the Chart of Allowances. - 2.
-Vendors and Contractors- Vendors and contractors will not be reimbursed for travel expenses unless included as part of the contract. - 3.
+Vendors and Contractors-Vendors and contractors will not be reimbursed for travel expenses unless included as part of the contract.
+Receipts will be required for reimbursement and are subject to U.S. General Services Administration (GSA) guidelines. - 3.
 Chart of Allowances- Travel expenses for official business such as witnesses of the Commonwealth, out-of-state witnesses, jurors, extraditions, and compensation of experts are subject to the Chart of Allowances. - Reasonable travel expenses incurred by court-appointed counsel, including guardians ad litem, must be approved by a judge and are subject to the guidelines in this policy. - 4.
 Involuntary Mental Commitment (IMC) hearings- Travel expenses for commitment hearings for involuntary admissions are reimbursed pursuant to Code of Virginia § 37.2-804. - 5.
-Any other exceptions to this policy must be approved by the Chief Justice, Executive Secretary, or Fiscal Director. - C. Allowed Expenses - Lodging, Meals, and Transportation in accordance with guidelines listed below - Taxes, fees, and surcharges - Business Telephone Calls - Internet Access, Hotel Business Center Charges, and Facsimiles Tolls and Parking
+Any other exceptions to this policy must be approved by the Chief Justice, Executive Secretary, or Fiscal Director.

+C. Allowed Expenses

+- Lodging, Meals, and Transportation in accordance with guidelines listed below - Taxes, fees, and surcharges - Business Telephone Calls - Internet Access, Hotel Business Center Charges, and Facsimiles - Tolls and Parking - If the reimbursement claim exceeds \$20.00 a receipt is required.

-If the reimbursement claim exceeds \$20.00 a receipt is required. - D. Disallowed Expenses - Tips in excess of the \$5 daily per diem (See Section H.1-Meals and Incidentals) allowance for valets, porters, baggage carriers, and hotel staff - Gratuities for meals are included in the Meals and Incidental Expenses per diems - Lost or stolen articles - Alcoholic beverages - Damage to personal vehicles, clothing, or other items - Services to gain entry to a locked vehicle - Movies charged to hotel bills - All expenses related to the personal negligence of the traveler, such as fines - Entertainment expenses - Travel Insurance (Personal injury or loss, trip interruption / cancellation, etc.) - Fees to upgrade from self-parking to valet parking - Towing charges - Expenses for children, spouses, and companions while on travel status - E. Travel Planning and Authorization - Travelers other than Justices, Judges, and the Executive Secretary must receive prior authorization in accordance with the Delegation of Authority Policy for any proposed overnight travel that will exceed \$1000 in reimbursement expenses.
+D. Disallowed Expenses

+- Tips in excess of the \$5 daily per diem (See Section H.1-Meals and Incidentals) allowance for valets, porters, baggage carriers, and hotel staff - Gratuities for meals are included in the Meals and Incidental Expenses per diems - Lost or stolen articles - Alcoholic beverages - Damage to personal vehicles, clothing, or other items - Services to gain entry to a locked vehicle - Movies charged to hotel bills - All expenses related to the personal negligence of the traveler, such as fines - Entertainment expenses - Travel Insurance (Personal injury or loss, trip interruption / cancellation, etc.) - Fees to upgrade from self-parking to valet parking - Towing charges - Expenses for children, spouses, and companions while on travel status any proposed overnight travel that will exceed \$1000 in reimbursement expenses.
 Travelers attending conferences and training sessions that are sponsored or presented by SCV or OES are not required to have pre-approval before attendance, regardless of estimated travel expenses.
 Examples of these sessions include magistrate certification schools, judicial management programs for new clerks, judicial conferences, pre-bench advisory committees, drug treatment court advisory committee meetings, forms committee meetings, mentor judge programs, etc. Travel expenses for local court employees will not be reimbursed for conferences or training outside of SCV or OES sponsored events.